 Consider a surveillance type scenario where a camera is monitoring, say an office desk.
 The camera takes a picture of the desk every few hours.
 The hSO characterizing this desk, learnt from this collection of images could be used for robust object detection in this scene, in the presence of occlusion due to the person present, or other extraneous objects on the desk.
 Also, if the objects on the desk are later found in an arrangement that cannot be explained by the hSO, it can be detected as an anomaly.
 Thirty images simulating such a scenario were taken.
-Examples of these can be seen in Figure 6.
-Note the occlusions, presence of background clutter, change in scale and viewpoint, etc. The corresponding hSO as learnt from these images is depicted in Figure 7.
+Examples of these can be seen in Figure 5.
+Note the occlusions, background clutter, change in scale and viewpoint, etc. The corresponding hSO as learnt from these images is depicted in Figure 6.

 Several different interesting observations can be made.
 First, the background features are mostly eliminated.
 The features on the right-side of the bag next to the CPU are retained while the rest of the bag is not.
 This is because due to several occlusions in the images, most of the bag is occluded in images.
-However, the right-side of the bag resting on the CPU is present in most images (not all), and hence is interpreted to be foreground.
+However, the right-side of the bag resting on the CPU is present in most images, and hence is interpreted to be foreground.
 The monitor, keyboard, CPU and mug are selected to be the objects of interest (although the mug is absent in some images).
-The hSO indicates that the mug is found at most unpredictable locations in the image, while the monitor and the CPU are clustered together till the very last stage in the hSO.
+The hSO indicates that the mug is found at most unpredictable locations in the image, while the monitor and the keyboard are clustered together till the very last stage in the hSO.
 This matches our semantic understanding of the scene.
 Also, since the photo frame, the right-side of the bag and the CPU are always found at the same location with respect to each other across images (they are stationary), they are clustered together as the same object.
-Ours being an unsupervised approach, this artifact is expected as there is no way for the algorithm to segment these into separate objects.
+Ours being an unsupervised approach, this artifact is expected, and natural even, since there is in fact no evidence indicating these entities to be separate objects.